Q: Where do you work? Where are you based in?

 Once my bookings are open, you can find more detailed information and examples of how much time different tattoos take to finish.

 Q: What do I need to know before the tattoo session?

-It is best if you can have a good night sleep before the session day.
-Depending on your system, if you know that you feel weak when you don’t eat, you definitely want to have a good meal before the session.
-Bring some snacks like nuts, juice, water, candy and bigger snacks if it’s a long session.
+It is best if you can have a good night sleep before the session day (even though I know that the nerves can sometimes get in the way! 😅).
+Depending on your body, if you know that you feel weak when you don’t eat, then you definitely will want to have a good meal before the session.
+Bring some snacks like nuts, juice, water, candy or sandwiches for the breaks.

 Q: AFTERCARE and HEALING - How do I look after my fresh tattoo?

 I always send a document with Aftercare instructions once we book the appointment.

 And because the protection film that I apply on the tattoo lasts for two days, you will have plenty of time to read through it and get the after care products.